Detection of Functional Communities in Networks of Randomly Coupled Oscillators Using the Dynamic-Mode Decomposition: Numerical Experiments

 For each $n_{l}$, with probability $\beta$, we do the following. \begin{enumerate} \item We choose a node $n_{k}$ uniformly at random from nodes that are not adjacent to $n_{j}$. \item We remove the edge $e_{jl}$ that connects $n_{j}$ to $n_{l}$. \item We add an undirected edge $e_{jk}$ to connect $n_{j}$ to $n_{k}$. \end{enumerate} As we iterate through the nearest neighbors of $n_j$, we do not allow rewiring to any nodes that currently or formerly are nearest neighbors.
 However, such a nearest-neighbor connect can arise again when we rewire connections from other nodes after we have moved on from $n_j$.
-Therefore, it is possible for nearest-neighbor edges to be removed and added back again, although this is not a common event.} In our simulations, we set the rewiring probability $\beta$ to $\beta = 0.6$.
+Therefore, it is possible for nearest-neighbor edges to be removed and added back again, although this is not common.
+In our simulations, we set the rewiring probability to $\beta = 0.6$.
 As discussed in \cite{newman-book2018}, the rewiring process drastically reduces the mean geodesic distance between nodes from that of the initial ring graph.

-{In our computations, we study} the structure of the largest-connected component (LCC) in the adjacency matrix ${\bf A}^{(\text{md})}([760, 800])$.
+In our computations, we study the structure of the largest-connected component (LCC) in the adjacency matrix ${\bf A}^{(\text{md})}([760, 800])$.
 Our method of detecting functional communities always generates some output (regardless of whether it is interpretable), and it is instructive to examine the details of the predominant community that we obtain in the final examined time interval.
 We thereby improve our understanding of the meaning of the communities that we obtain using our approach.
-To help illustrate the structure of the LCC, we compare the local clustering coefficients of the LCC to those in the original RGM.
-For the $j^{\text{th}}$ node of a network, we calculate the local clustering coefficient \cite{newman-book2018}
+To help illustrate the structure of the LCC, we compare the local clustering coefficients of the LCC to those in the original RGM. {Note that all of our subsequent calculations with the oscillators in the LCC use the time-series output of our original simulation.
+This yields our order parameters\footnote{Note that we do not compute the order parameters of the LCC by simulating Kuramoto dynamics using only oscillators that are in the LCC.}.